 - Rehabilitative: This alimony specifically provides a spouse with payments for education or training to obtain employment for financial stability.

 The spouse receiving spousal support payments can generally choose to receive them incrementally or in a lump-sum.

-The Factors Of Determining Alimony
+The Factors Used To Determine Alimony

 Regardless of the type of alimony that best fits your situation, there are important variables that determine if, when and how much alimony will be paid, including but not limited to: